Customer Service Representative Resume Guide + Tips + Example

 Contact details

-This section will have all the information needed to contact you for an interview.
-The standard goes: full name, city, state and ZIP code, followed by phone number and email address.
+Your contact information is important in your resume as it allows employers to easily reach you for further consideration.
+Include: full name, city, state and ZIP code, followed by phone number and email address.
 Finally, add a professional website, LinkedIn profile or any other professional networking profile.

 Personal statement